PresKhaled/simple-alert/README.md

-# ZeroAlert
+# Simple Alert

-The package contains a set of pre-defined alerts with the ability to customize, for Flutter applications.
+The package contains a set of pre-defined alerts with the ability to customize.